microsoft/learntogether-devappsforteams/buildingappswithgraph/terms-and-conditions.md

 ## 3. ENTRY PERIOD

-The prize offering will operate at Learn Together during regular challenge hours, April 14 2:00 PM AEST to the end of the challenge (“Entry Period”).
+The prize offering will operate at Learn Together during regular challenge hours, April 14, 2021 to the end of the challenge on May 12, 2021 (“Entry Period”).

 ## 4. ELIGIBILITY